What is a self-employed mortgage?

 Below are some key things you could do to increase your chances:

-- Build a good credit history – As with any finance application, the most important thing you can do to boost your chances is by building a good credit history.
+- Build a good credit history – As with any loan application, the most important thing you can do to boost your chances is by building a good credit history.
 This shows lenders that you’re a more reliable borrower and therefore increases the likelihood that they will lend to you.

 - Focus on saving up a big deposit - Having a large deposit can really reduce the financial risks to lenders, and so they are more likely to accept you if you are able to do this.
 It’s therefore important that you try to focus on saving up a big deposit.